 We'd like your exam day to go as smoothly as possible.
 To give yourself the best chance of a successful exam experience, please follow our exam day related guidance we've provided below.

-Before exam day you should make sure your equipment, internet connectivity and exam environment meets the rules and requirements laid out in Section 1 : "Before you book" in the days leading upto your exam.
+You should again make sure your equipment, internet connectivity and exam environment meets the rules and requirements laid out in Section 1 : "Before you book" in the days leading upto your exam.
 This is important as your computer settings or connectivity may have changed or been updated since you booked your exam.

 You can take one bathroom break of up to 5 minutes during the exam.
 If you require a comfort break you should

 1) Request a chat with your invigilator by clicking the speech bubble at the top of your screen.

 2) Once the invigilator has opened up the chatbox, you should tell them that you are leaving your desk to use the bathroom.
 You do not need to wait for their response before leaving your desk.